 These ain’t no frozen cardboard patties

-These gluten free veggie burgers are my new go-to meal when I’m craving something soul-satisfying but nutritious.
+This gluten free veggie burger recipe is my new go-to meal when I’m craving something soul-satisfying but nutritious.
 I have to admit that I have a long, slightly sordid history with veggie burgers.
 It all started in high school when I’d inhale those “meat” flavored patties from the freezer section of the supermarket, doused in ketchup to mask their cardboard flavor and texture.
 Gah!
 Thank god my tastes have evolved since then (in more ways than one—so long wide-legged pajama pants that I’d try to pass off as daytime wear).
 From there I progressed to bean and grain burgers that were so dry they needed another cup of ketchup to choke down (hmm, I’m starting to understand why I now dislike ketchup so much…).
 Happily, we’ve finally reached a place in our culture where veggie burgers have transformed from fake-meat substitutes and health food tragedies to vibrant, vegetable-flavored patties that you can even find on trendy restaurant menus.

-A streamlined (and naturally gluten free) veggie burger
+A streamlined (and naturally gluten free) veggie burger recipe

 However, most modern veggie burger recipes for the home cook involve a million ingredients, several skillets and a ton of steps.
 While I could no longer enjoy one of those soy patties I managed to eat as a young adult, I do believe that veggie burgers should still be a quick and convenient food.
 Burgers as a category are designed to be fast and easy—that’s part of their charm (along with the fact that you get to eat with your hands, which is probably why I love them so much).
 Well, guess what?
 This version gets mixed up in minutes in the food processor with no sautéing of ingredients.
 Score!
 (Check out my new video below!)